TobiPfeiffersGitHub/BSExNovartis_Thesis/README.md

 Braodly there are two ways to estimate VaR (which is esentially a quantile of the return distribution): uncoditional quantiles and conditional quantiles (conditional on covariates).
 We use the historical quantile (basically an order statistic) as a baseline.
 We then tried various models to improve upon the baseline:
 - **GARCH**: By estimating the conditional variance of the data series, GARCH models allow for the identification of time-varying volatility patterns, which are crucial for predicting future risks.
 It incorporates both autoregressive and moving average components to capture the persistence and volatility clustering observed in financial data.
 - **Quantile Regression (QR)**: QR estimates quantiles of a variable.
 Since Value-at-Risk can be viewed as a quantile, QR allows us to model Value-at-Risk conditional on the covariates.
 It works by minimising the aforementioned tick-loss function.
-- **XGBoost**: XGBoost is an alorithm that chains many descion trees together to make predictions.
+- **XGBoost**: XGBoost is an alorithm that chains many desicion trees together to make predictions.
 However, to get an estimate for Value-at-Risk we needed to alther the alogrithm and impose the tickloss as the cost function.
 - **DeepAR**: DeepAR is a neural network architecture, designed for time series.
 It uses a neural network to parametrize a likelihood function.
 From this distribution it draws $n$ samples.
 We use the 5th percentile of this sample as an estimate for the  Value-at-risk.
 - **Ensemble**: We use an ensemble that upweights the tickloss of each model and returns a convex combination of the prediction vector from each model (excluding DeepAR).